Get CMP Credit

 Costs: Application, $250; Exam, $475

 More than 11,000 people in 55 countries have earned their CMP.
-To qualify for the exam, which is administered by the Events Industry Council, applicants must have worked full time in the industry for 36 months and completed 25 hours of continuing education, all within the past five years.
+To qualify for the exam, applicants must have worked full time in the industry for 36 months and completed 25 hours of continuing education, all within the past five years.
 Those with a degree in event management or hospitality need only 24 months of full-time employment.

-Once accepted, applicants have one year to take and pass the exam.
-The exam is typically held at an in-person testing center four times a year, in January, May, August and November.
+Once accepted, applicants have one year to take and pass the exam, which is typically held at an in-person testing center four times a year, in January, May, August and November.
 Due to Covid-19, the EIC has added remote proctoring and year-round testing options.

-"The networking that comes out of these is almost as valuable as the certification itself," says Perotti.
+"The networking that comes out of these is almost as valuable as the certification itself," says Edward Perotti, CMP, CMM, principal of EP Events and Experiences.
 "All of a sudden you have a peer group that you didn’t know before.
 There are people all over this world who are in the same boat and looking for the same thing as you."

 The CMP certification is valid for five years.
 To renew, CMP holders must verify their current work experience and complete 25 hours of continuing education.